Are you planning to go to law school but don't know what to major in for your undergrad studies?

 By majoring in Industrial Relations, you'll develop conflict resolution, negotiation, and personnel management skills.
 These are critical skills that a lawyer needs.

-Furthermore, if practicing civil law, a number of your clients (companies and industries) will need you for industrial relations-related cases (employment, compensation, termination, insurance, and others).
+Furthermore, if practicing civil law, a number of your clients (companies and industries) may need you for industrial relations-related cases (employment, compensation, termination, insurance, and others).
+The actual concepts learned in the major can be quite useful on the job.

 While studying History, your coursework will involve learning about famous trials, developing societies and political systems, and international events that shaped the course of the world.